ricmoo/aes-js/README.md

 Padding
 -------------

-If the plaintext is not multiple of 16 bytes you can use a third party package like [pkcs7](https://github.com/brightcove/pkcs7) to add or remove padding using pkcs7-style.
+If the plaintext is not multiple of 16 bytes you can use the build functions to add `aesjs.padding.pkcs7.pad(non16bytesText)` or remove `aesjs.padding.pkcs7.strip(16bytesKey)` padding using pkcs7-style.

 Performance
 -----------